TruongDuong23/tyk-gateway-learning/README.md

 If we were just to make a request and view the response and at the bottom we'll be managing our backend service through tyke

+## Developer Portal
+- Bootstrap developer portal
+- Publish a configured API
+- As an API developer:
+   - Request a key
+   - Send a request
+   - View analytics